 Searching for Literature – Identifying Relevant Sources

-Tools: Semantic Scholar, Scite, Consensus, Elicit etc.
+Tools: Semantic Scholar, Scite (campus license), Consensus, Elicit etc.

 Mapping Literature – Visualising Connections